Top 3 skills you will achieve:

 As part of this qualification you will undertake a supervised work placement where you will be able to apply the skills and knowledge you have learned.

 If you enjoy helping people and like working in a team then a career in community services could be for you.
 All of Central's Community Service qualifications have flexible training delivery modes and the option to study on the job.
 This means you get the most relevant skills and the opportunity to form industry contacts.
-There is also currently a skill shortage in this industry so employment prospects are high.
+There is also an ongoing skill shortage in this industry so employment prospects are high.